domwakeling/tv-tracker/README.md

 shows: [                // array of objects representing each show the user has selected {
     _id: string,        // the imdbId for the show
-    imageUrl: string,   // url for a poster, or N/A
+    imageUrl: string,   // url for a poster, or N/A (replicates Shows collection data)
-    title: string,
+    title: string,      // show title (replicates Shows collection data)
-    watched: [          // includes an array for each season ...
-      [bools]           // ... which contain sub-arrays of true/false bools, one for each episode ]
-  }
+    lastEpisode: {
+      season: int,      // season, as 1-based
+      episode: int      // episode, as 1-based
+    },
+    lastWatched: date   // date of the last time the show object was updated }
 ]
 ```

+When a user is retrieved from the database (using `api/user/accesstoken/[accesstoken]`), the object
+that is retrieved includes another key, `showIds`, which is an unsorted array of the individual
+`_id`s for all shows within the user's `shows` array.
+This is computed to avoid wasted storage or
+potential data inconsistencies.

+### Shows

 The high-level structure for the shows collection is: